Amviv1/Lua-PNG-Encoder/README.md

-This module was fully created by me, @Viv3k_87 on Discord

 The module will prodcue a compressed PNG image file given the RGB values.
 The values are compressed using the DEFLATE compression algorithim as per the PNG standard.
 The Deflate function produces a fully valid Zlib stream.